hamzzaaamalik/memex/README.md

 ## Architecture

-MindCache follows a modular architecture with clear separation between the high-performance core and application interfaces:
+Memex follows a modular architecture with clear separation between the high-performance core and application interfaces:

 ```
 ┌─────────────────────────────────────────────────────────────────  ┐